openmediavault/openmediavault/.github/ISSUE_TEMPLATE/bug_report.md

 Requests for support and questions shall be addressed first to OMV Forum: https://forum.openmediavault.org/

-Note: Issues for plugins are to be raised in the corresponding https://github.com/OpenMediaVault-Plugin-Developers repository
+Note: Issues for non-core plugins are to be raised in the corresponding https://github.com/OpenMediaVault-Plugin-Developers repository

 **Describe the bug**